 The Unitarian Universalist Association (UUA) Board of Trustees conducts the affairs of the Association and carries out policies and directives, acting for the Association between General Assemblies.
 The Board is composed of the Moderator, who chairs the Board, the Financial Advisor, and ten trustees elected at large.
 The Youth Observer and the President of the Association are members of the Board without voting privileges.
 The Board meets at least quarterly, with additional conference call meetings during the course of the year.
-Check Announcements below for information about upcoming conference call meetings.

 The Board approves new congregations, Associate organizations, and Affiliate Member organizations; defines rules for Association membership, General Assembly (GA) procedures, ministerial and religious educator credentialing, and delegate accreditation; sets the business agenda for General Assemblies and schedules the time and location; proposes amendments to bylaws and rules; appoints members of Board Committees and Officers of the Association; nominates candidates for Moderator; adopts the annual budget; oversees investments; appoints study commissions as required by the Bylaws; creates policies to promote openness and transparency and to establish the boundaries and goals governing the work of the staff and committees; and assigns new congregations to Districts.